Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 This can happen after your display goes to sleep mode and wakes up again, or after your PC enters sleep mode and resumes.
 Reloading Windows' color calibration when applying the gamma transformation will fix this issue without having to open Display settings or Color management.

-## Uninstallation

-- Run Uninstall.bat in the "uninstall" folder as administrator, and it should remove the task from task scheduler, if it exists.

-- The script (if running) can be closed from the system tray in your taskbar by right-clicking the green "H" icon.

 ## Notes/Troubleshooting